-Combat for Shinai and Renaissance scenarios takes place at the Sergeants level of combat.
+Combat for Shinai and Rapier scenarios takes place at the Sergeants level of combat.
 There is no "knightly combat" style fighting to take place.
 Armored combat always takes place at the Knights level, since only Sergeants or higher are allowed to participate in Armored combat.

-• Scan the field.

-Being that there are so many combatants on the field, don't spend too much time observing a single combatant (unless there is a specific reason to); continually scan the field for potential safety hazards or unsafe conditions.

-• Be aware of the flow of the battle.

-Avoid being caught in the middle of the battle or being run over by combatants.
+- 1. Scan the field. - Being that there are so many combatants on the field, don't spend too much time observing a single combatant (unless there is a specific reason to); continually scan the field for potential safety hazards or unsafe conditions. - 2.
+Be aware of the flow of the battle. - Avoid being caught in the middle of the battle or being run over by combatants.
 It is up to you to avoid the combatants and flying/deflected missiles.
-Their field of view is much more limited than yours.

-• Be aware of the conditions for success for the scenario.

-Be prepared to stop the battle when the conditions are met.
-If the battle has a time limit, arrange a time-keeper and a signal he will give to indicate the end of the battle.

-• Allow dead combatants to remain on the field as long as it does not pose a safety hazard.
+Their field of view is much more limited than yours. - 3.
+Be aware of the conditions for success for the scenario. - Be prepared to stop the battle when the conditions are met.
+If the battle has a time limit, arrange a time-keeper and a signal he will give to indicate the end of the battle. - 4.
+Allow dead combatants to remain on the field as long as it does not pose a safety hazard.
 It may be a tactical advantage to be a physical obstacle after being killed.
-If people start tripping on dead people while advancing, call a hold and get the dead under foot removed from the field.

-• Will a local hold work?

-Depending on the size of the battlefield, a local hold may be called to deal with a quick problem that does not affect the rest of the battle.
-Keep in mind that a local hold will only be possible if the combatants in the immediate vicinity are fairly isolated from the rest of the battle.

-• Water the combatants.

-If a Hold is going to last more than a few minutes, call in the water-bearers and squires to allow the combatants to get a drink.
+If people start tripping on dead people while advancing, call a hold and get the dead under foot removed from the field. - 5.
+Will a local hold work? - Depending on the size of the battlefield, a local hold may be called to deal with a quick problem that does not affect the rest of the battle.
+Keep in mind that a local hold will only be possible if the combatants in the immediate vicinity are fairly isolated from the rest of the battle. - 6.
+Water the combatants. - If a Hold is going to last more than a few minutes, call in the water-bearers and squires to allow the combatants to get a drink.
 Once the problem causing a hold has been taken care of, tell the combatants to resume the positions they were in before the hold and call "lay on."

-Watch for combatants too close to the battlefield boundary.
+- 7. Watch for combatants too close to the battlefield boundary.

-Announce that they are near the edge.
+Announce that they are near the edge: "Ware Edge!"
 Depending on the scenario, if the combatants cross the boundary, the marshal has the option of calling a local Hold to move the combatants back from the boundary, or calling anyone who has crossed it with both feet dead.
-In some scenarios, the boundary of the field is meant to be a cliff, or crossing the boundary would put combatants too close to spectators.

-• Watch for charging the enemy.
+In some scenarios, the boundary of the field is meant to be a cliff, or crossing the boundary would put combatants too close to spectators. - 8.
+Watch for charging the enemy.

 For Shinai combat type scenarios, combatants may not charge into the enemy, however, they may advance at a walk into the enemy without penalty.
 In this case, limited contact may be made between combatants.
 This is considered incidental contact and does not violate the by-laws.
 If the enemy resists being pushed back, no further forward pressure is allowed.
+Running on the battlefield is allowed, subject to the previous rule. - 9.
+Once the scenario has ended, loudly announce the winner.
+Make sure someone is keeping track of the points.
+It is helpful to have a printed copy of the scenarios with you to make notes on during the event. - 10.
+Allow the combatants time to get water prior to calling them back for the next scenario.